Q: My child has never wrestled. Will he/she be okay?

 Q: When are the tournaments?

-A: Every Saturday (or occasionally Sunday) from Halloween to Valentines Day is a good general rule.
+A: Every Saturday (or occasionally Sunday) from December 1st thru Valentines Day is a good general rule.
 Most tournaments are on Saturday with a few exceptions.
 The tournaments that Miami Takedown Club are participating in are listed on our schedule under the "Schedule" tab on this website.
 You have the option to let your child participate as much or as little as you want.
 There are no team points awarded so your child's absence will not affect his/her team.

 Q: When/where are weigh-ins for the tournaments?